Rusty Musician

 Multiple buttons (with pull-up resistors) are used to select options from the menu (cycle between live effects or select the loop station function).
 The options are shown on an LCD screen.

 For certain effects and for looping, storage space is needed.
-This is achieved by using an external microSD module and an external non-volatile memory.
+This is achieved by using an external microSD module.

 The processed signal is sent to an external DAC module, filtered again, and ultimately sent to the amplifier.